 Neurologists from St. Charles Hospital's Specialty Care Center provide on-going medical oversight of patients following a stroke.

-For more information on the Stroke Program at St. Charles or for information on a free support group, please call (631) 474-6797.
+For more information about the Stroke Center at St. Charles Hospital, please call (631) 474-6797.